okteto/destroy-stack/README.md

 # Example usage

-This example runs the login action and then destroys the stack
+This example runs the context action and then destroys the stack

 ```yaml
 # File: .github/workflows/workflow.yml